eosnetworkfoundation/evm-public-docs/cloud/README.md

 Metrics | AWS CloudWatch
 Notifications | Event Handler

-The web applications are all deployed almost the exact same way using the exact same components, so the web application architecture will be documented once and any system-specific deviations will be described along the way.
+The web applications are all deployed using the exact same components, so the web application architecture will be documented once and any system-specific deviations will be described along the way.

 ### Web Application
-This section will start from the EOS EVM core software and work outwards to the Internet.
+The web application documentation will start from the EOS EVM core software and work outwards to the Internet.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.